oxguy3/freedomfy/README.md

 # LibreShelf
-Open software for cloud-based music library management
+Open software for cloud-based music library management.
+Still in the very early planning stages (as of writing, I've just started experimenting with some Python scripts)

 ## Purpose